Poly-Portal/polyportaldocs/mkdocs/docs/developers/api/artwork/update.md

 {
   "ok":false,
   "error":"noFilesSpecified",
-  "errorMessage":"An artwork must specify at least one 3D file."
+  "errorMessage":"An artwork must specify at least one model file."
 }
 ```